The Weakerthans

-The Weakerthans are an award-winning and Juno-nominated Canadian indie rock band from Winnipeg.
+The Weakerthans are a Canadian indie rock band from Winnipeg.
 The band, led by John K. Samson, has released four studio albums and is currently inactive.

 History

 The band was formed in 1997 in Winnipeg, Manitoba by John K. Samson, after he left the punk band Propagandhi to start a publishing company.
 Samson joined bassist John P. Sutton and drummer Jason Tait of Red Fisher, another band from Winnipeg's punk scene, and created The Weakerthans as a vehicle for a more melodic and introspective brand of songwriting than their previous projects.

 The origin of the band's name was explained, in 2004 by Samson, as having come from "a few places."
-The first was a line from the 1992 film The Lover: "Go ahead, I'm weaker than you can possibly imagine."
-A second (he gave only two) was a line from Ralph Chaplin's union anthem "Solidarity Forever": "What force on earth is weaker than the feeble strength of one?"
+One was a line from the 1992 film The Lover: "Go ahead, I'm weaker than you can possibly imagine."
+Another was a line from Ralph Chaplin's union anthem "Solidarity Forever": "What force on earth is weaker than the feeble strength of one?"
 The band includes this line in the song "Pamphleteer" from the album Left and Leaving.

 The band's debut album, Fallow, was released in 1997 on G7 Welcoming Committee Records, and garnered positive reviews from Canadian music critics.
 Guitarist Stephen Carroll, formerly of Painted Thin, subsequently joined the band, and Left and Leaving was released in 2000.